-16. The Chief Financial Officers Act of 1990 includes among the functions of chief financial officers "the development and reporting of cost information" and "the systematic measurement of performance."[Footnote 4] In July 1993, Congress passed the Government Performance and Results Act (GPRA) which mandates performance measurement by federal agencies.[Footnote 5] In September 1993, in his report to the President on the National Performance Review (NPR), Vice President Al Gore recommended an action which required the Federal Accounting Standards Advisory Board to issue a set of cost accounting standards for all federal activities.[Footnote 6] Those standards will provide a method for identifying the unit cost of all government activities.
+- 16. The Chief Financial Officers Act of 1990 includes among the functions of chief financial officers "the development and reporting of cost information" and "the systematic measurement of performance."4 In July 1993, Congress passed the Government Performance and Results Act (GPRA) which mandates performance measurement by federal agencies.5 In September 1993, in his report to the President on the National Performance Review (NPR), Vice President Al Gore recommended an action which required the Federal Accounting Standards Advisory Board to issue a set of cost accounting standards for all federal activities.6 Those standards will provide a method for identifying the unit cost of all government activities. - 17.
+In early 1994, the Federal Accounting Standards Advisory Board (the Board) convened an advisory group to help develop standards for managerial cost accounting in the federal government.
+The group included members from government, business, and academe.
+Their views and proposals have been considered by the Board, and their work contributed greatly in developing this document.